 PayPal and Self Assessing PCI Compliance

 The good news?
-Using a PCI DSS compliant third party service provider (PayPal, Authorize.net, etc.) for all acceptance, processing and storage of your customers’ payment card account data does limit your scope of compliance assessment.
+Using a PCI DSS compliant third-party service provider (PayPal, Authorize.net, etc.) for all acceptance, processing and storage of your customers’ payment card account data does limit your scope of compliance assessment.

 And, if your e-commerce business accepts less than 1M Mastercard or Visa card payments per year, then you can self-assess your compliance rather than hiring a PCI Qualified Security Assessor (QSA) or investing in PCI Internal Security Assessor (ISA) certification for one of your own team, to complete your compliance validation.

-When is SAQ- A Applicable?
+When is SAQ A Applicable?

 The key here is the phrase “all elements”.
 The payment page is the web-based user interface, displayed in the consumer browser, that shows the fields or elements the consumer enters their payment card account data into.
 SAQ A requires that all elements of that payment page originate only and directly from a PCI DSS compliant TPSP or payment processor.

-Note that a payment page may be a single hosted payment page displaying all card data capture fields, such as when your website fully redirects the cardholder away from your website to the TPSP or payment processor’s hosted payment page.
-It may also be a single form or instance, displaying all card data capture elements, in an inline frame or iFrame.
+- A single hosted payment page displaying all card data capture fields, such as when your website fully redirects the cardholder away from your website to the TPSP or payment processor’s hosted payment page.

-That payment page iFrame may be embedded in your website’s non-payment ‘parent’ page or displayed as a pop-up iFrame or Lightbox shown ‘in front of’ your website’s non-payment ‘parent’ page.
-The payment page can also be rendered as multiple individual TPSP or payment processor’s hosted iFrames, one for each card data element.
-PayPal Advanced Card Fields or PayPal Braintree Hosted Fields are examples of this type of payment page integration.
+- That payment page iFrame may be embedded in your website’s non-payment ‘parent’ page or displayed as a pop-up iFrame or Lightbox shown ‘in front of’ your website’s non-payment ‘parent’ page.

-When is SAQ- A Not Applicable?
+When is SAQ A Not Applicable?

-Even though it does not itself receive the account data, your online environment is in scope for if any element of a payment page delivered to consumer browser originates from your website, then you cannot use SAQ A.
+Even though it does not itself receive the account data, your online environment is in scope if any element of a payment page delivered to the consumer browser originates from your website, then you cannot use SAQ A.

-A common e-commerce implementation is where your website creates the payment page displayed in the consumer browser from which the payment card account data is sent directly from the consumer browser to the payment processor (usually called a Direct Post).
+- A common e-commerce implementation is where your website creates the payment page displayed in the consumer browser from which the payment card account data is sent directly from the consumer browser to the payment processor (usually called a Direct Post).

-Another common implementation is where your website’s payment page is configured to instruct the customer browser to request and execute some JavaScript from your PCI DSS compliant TPSP or payment processor.
+- Another common implementation is where your website’s payment page is configured to instruct the customer browser to request and execute some JavaScript from your PCI DSS compliant TPSP or payment processor.
 This creates the card data form elements that appear on the payment page in the customer browser.

-The cardholder enters their payment card data into the JavaScript created form which is sent directly to the TPSP or payment processor.
+- The cardholder enters their payment card data into the JavaScript created form which is sent directly to the TPSP or payment processor.
 In this type of integration, the JavaScript created payment form is not contained in a TPSP or payment processor hosted iFrame.

 The SAQ A-EP may be applicable SAQ type for Direct Post or JavaScript created form implementations, which is much more burdensome that the SAQ A. More on the differences between SAQ A and SAQ A-EP can be found in the PCI SSC’s SAQ Instructions and Guidelines.